st-user/zerodep-web-push-java/README.md

      * # Step 1.
      * Sends the public key to user agents.
      * <p>
-     * The user agents create push subscriptions with this public key.
+     * The user agents create a push subscription with this public key.
      */
     @GetMapping("/getPublicKey")
     public byte[] getPublicKey() {